 I especially loved the section dedicated to color.
 I don’t mean the books’ subject matter was color; the books were sorted by color.
 How unusual!
 Brilliant idea if you’re looking for books to accent your home decor.

-Unique Shops & Exhibits
+Shop Unique Artisan Spaces & Exhibits

 I traveled the aged planks squaring the perimeter of the second floor, and browsed a series of small interesting shops.
 Among other curiosities, one had a floor of pennies.
 I found old typewriters, vintage cameras, and stacks of worn luggage.
 (They understood my passions as no other!)